breadthe/omigo.sh/source/_posts/2019-02-07-supercharged-dynamic-vue-svg-icon-component.md

 image_author_url:
 image_unsplash:
 ---

+> **UPDATE 8 Feb 2019** _In my excitement I failed to realize that TailwindCSS makes it even easier to accomplish what I've outlined in this article, with fewer lines of code and a simplified API.
+Check out my [follow-up article](/blog/simplified-dynamic-svg-icon-component/) for the details._

 As a developer with designer aspirations I've found it a little cumbersome to use SVG icons in my projects.
 Unfortunately SVG is not as straightforward to use as a popular font icon library such as [FontAwesome](https://fontawesome.com/).
 There are all kinds of considerations to keep in mind, amongst them fill color and size.